iree-org/iree/docs/repository_management.md

 this prior to running just to make sure that their git view of the submodule state is consistent.

-TODO(laurenzo): Add a GitHub hook to auto-commit submodule updates on `SUBMODULE_VERSIONS` file changes.

 #### Updating TensorFlow and LLVM versions

 WARNING: These scripts have not been updated to reflect the new tooling to